Eduard-Za/relay-test/README.md

 # Test Automation Engineer testing task
 Test Automation Engineer - UI testing task.

-This project contains automation test which checks if the user is in an audience.
-And also contains instructions which describe how to run this test in a container. instances etc.
+This project contains an automation test which checks if the user is in an audience and instructions which describe how to run this test in a container, how to install environment.

 <h3>Technology stack includes:</h3>
 <ul>